JuliaClimate/MeshArrays.jl/docs/src/index.md

 ## Main Features

 **MeshArrays.jl** composite types contain array collections where arrays are typically inter-connected at their edges.
-It provides `exchange functions` that transfer data between neighbor arrays so that the user can extend the domain of computation as needed e.g. for interpolation or to compute spatial derivatives.
+It provides `exchange()` functions that transfer data between neighbor arrays so that the user can extend the domain of computation as needed e.g. for interpolation or to compute spatial derivatives.

 The composite types specify how each array collection forms a mesh and provide information to allow `exchange` to dispatch to the appropriate method.
-Various configurations that are commonly used in `Earth System Models` are implemented using the concrete type called `gcmfaces`.
-This type contains a `gcmgrid` instance that provides grid specifications (incl. location on disk).
+Various configurations that are commonly used in `Earth System Models` are implemented using the concrete type called `MeshArray`.
+In fact `MeshArray` is an alias for other types that can thus used interchangeably (initially: `gcmfaces` or `gcmarray`).
+These types contain a `gcmgrid` instance that provides grid specifications (incl. location on disk).
 Embedded arrays, or meshes, each represent a subdomain within, e.g., an Earth System Model grid.
+For example, `gcmarray` represents a variable `x` as an array of 2D ragged arrays `x.f`.

-_About names:_ the `gcmfaces` name derives from a [previous Matlab / Octave package](https://gcmfaces.readthedocs.io/en/latest/), introduced in [Forget et al., 2015](http://www.geosci-model-dev.net/8/3071/2015/) (`doi:10.5194/gmd-8-3071-2015`), which provided the inspiratoin for `MeshArrays.jl`.
-To break it down, `GCM` is an acronym for General Circulation Model, or Global Climate Model (see [this wikipedia entry](https://en.wikipedia.org/wiki/General_circulation_model)), and `faces` can mean meshes, arrays, facets, or subdomains.
+This package derives from a [previous Matlab / Octave package](https://gcmfaces.readthedocs.io/en/latest/), `gcmfaces` introduced in [Forget et al., 2015](http://www.geosci-model-dev.net/8/3071/2015/) (`doi:10.5194/gmd-8-3071-2015`). `GCM` is an acronym for General Circulation Model, or Global Climate Model (see [this wikipedia entry](https://en.wikipedia.org/wiki/General_circulation_model)), and `faces` can mean meshes, arrays, facets, or subdomains (`x.f` in a `MeshArray ` instance `x`).

 ## API index